 How To Know If A Bottle Of Wine Is Dry Without Opening It?

-Almost all dry white wines are dry unless otherwise stated on the label.
+Almost all dry wines are dry unless otherwise stated on the label.
 However, dry white wines can be fruity and sweet on the nose, although they have virtually no sugar.
 To avoid these, stay clear from wine from warm wine regions like California’s Central Valley, most Spain and Australia, amongst others.
 For less fruity wines, look for wine from cold regions like Washington, New York State, Coastal California and similar.

 Tip: Even dry wine can taste sweet if it’s too fruity.
 Avoid wines from warm wine regions; these are also often higher in alcohol.